 If you want to sort out this problem but would rather listen or see our tips instead, you can always check out the video we’ve listed below.

 Nothing Fixing Emoji (Emoticons) Not Working on Your iPhone, iPad, or iPod?

 Try backing up your phone (via iCloud or iTunes/Finder).
 Then, set up your phone as new and restore your phone from that recent backup.

 Otherwise, it’s time to contact Apple Support.

-If you live near an Apple Store, set-up an appointment with an Apple Store Genius for device inspection and diagnoses.
+If you live near an Apple Store, set up an appointment with an Apple Store Genius for device inspection and diagnosis.

 Emoji Not Working?
 It’s Usually Easy to Solve

 If you need to get emojis back on your iPhone or iPad, you usually don’t have to do a huge amount to complete the process.
 In many cases, you simply need to either add it back or navigate where the emojis exist on your keyboard.
 You can also try updating your iOS or iPadOS software, as this usually fixes glitches and similar issues that may arise.

 Should anything have worked for you that we didn’t mention, feel free to let us know in the comments.
 And if you’re still having issues after reading what we’ve discussed, it might be a good time to contact the Apple Support team.

 Danny has been a professional writer since graduating from university in 2016, but he’s been writing online for over a decade.
 He has been intrigued by Apple products ever since getting an iPod Shuffle in 2008 and particularly enjoys writing about iPhones and iPads.
 Danny prides himself on making complex topics easy to understand.
 In his spare time, he’s a keen photographer.